qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/snippets.rst

 How to toggle Layers
 --------------------

 Since QGIS 2.4 there is new layer tree API that allows direct access to the layer tree in the legend.
 Here is an example how to toggle visibility of the active layer

 ::

   root = QgsProject.instance().layerTreeRoot()
   node = root.findLayer(iface.activeLayer().id())
-  new_state = Qt.Checked if node.isVisible()==Qt.Unchecked else Qt.Unchecked
+  new_state = Qt.Checked if node.isVisible() == Qt.Unchecked else Qt.Unchecked
   node.setVisible(new_state)

 .. index:: plugins; access attributes of selected features